What Are Microservices: Pros, Cons, Use Cases, and More

 - Have a dedicated database – Select the proper database, and customize the infrastructure it needs.
 Using a shared database for each microservice might not serve the purpose.

 - Attempt the migration in steps – The transition from monolithic to microservices can be pretty strenuous.
 Instead of jumping right in, you should first have enough new services in place.
 Then, break down the old application architecture into relevant components and migrate them one by one.

 - Align the right technology with the right microservice – Direct and iterative implementation of the technology allows you to make changes or replacements later.
 Consider maintainability, fault tolerance, scalability, cost of architecture, and ease of deployment while deciding on the appropriate technology.

 - Deploy in containers – A microservices architecture does not rigidly dictate the use of containers.
 However, by deploying microservices in containers, you need just one tool that knows how to deploy it.
-Also, this way, your application can better respond to unpredictable workloads, and you can achieve better server utilization rates.
+Also, this way, your application continues to respond better to unpredictable workloads, and you can achieve better server utilization rates.

-In addition to all the above-stated practices, you should also clearly define CI/CD implementation processes, use asynchronous communication to achieve loose coupling, and bake application security into all phases of development.
+In addition to all the above-stated practices, you should also clearly define CI/CD implementation processes, use asynchronous communication to achieve loosely coupled services, and bake application security into all phases of

 Key enabling technologies and tools

 As microservice is an architectural style, a single tool might not be sufficient to control the entire workflow.
 An organization should start by understanding the challenges of the existing tech stack and accordingly select a tool based on its functionality, license, benefits, and challenges.

 Here are some of the development tools that help increase the developers’ productivity and play an essential role in microservice development.

 - Containerization platforms – Microservices become independently scalable and deployable by using isolated workload environments that containerization platforms provide.
 For example, a popular platform, Docker, enables you to containerize your microservices and simplify delivery and management.